🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

-The volume-weighted average price indicator (VWAP) is a short-term trend indicator used on intraday charts.
-It measures the average price of a stock weighted by trading volume and price, and shows up as a single line.
+The volume-weighted average price indicator (VWAP) captures the average price of a stock during a single trading session, weighted by trading volume and price.

-Professionals and retail traders alike can use the VWAP as a benchmark to aid their trading strategies by using this indicator to identify liquidity points, or as part of a broader trend confirmation strategy.
+Professionals and retail investors can use the VWAP indicator to identify liquidity points, or as part of a broader trend confirmation strategy.

 VWAP also helps determine the target price for a particular asset, helping traders determine when to enter or exit a position.
 VWAP restarts at the opening of each new trading session, and is thus considered a single-day indicator.